 - Produce.
 You know that most fruits and vegetables are nutritional powerhouses, but perhaps you haven’t heard that some also contain phytochemicals that can reduce inflammation.
 In particular, carotenes have been shown to reduce the risk of inflammation disorders.
 Foods high in carotene include squash, kale, carrots, pumpkins, cantaloupe, oranges and apricots.
 Two other compounds found in produce, the bioflavonoids quercetin and anthocyanidins also exhibit anti-inflammatory effects.
 Some of the best foods for quercetin: onions (red, yellow, white), kale, cherry tomatoes, broccoli, blueberries, apricots and apples with skin.
 Anthocyanidins are powerful antioxidants known to reduce inflammation.
 Some of the best foods for anthocyanidins: blackberries, blueberries, eggplant, raspberries, cherries, red/black grapes, strawberries and plums.

 - Flax seeds.
-Two components in flax seeds, alpha linolenic acid (ALA) and lignans, may reduce inflammation by helping to block the releases of certain pro-inflammatory agents.
+Two components in flax seeds, alpha-linolenic acid (ALA) and lignans may reduce inflammation by helping to block the releases of certain pro-inflammatory agents.
 To get the most anti-inflammatory benefit from the seeds, grind them to release the oil.
-Flax seeds are great in salads, oatmeal and even yogurt.
+Flax seeds are great in salads, oatmeal, and even yogurt.

 - Green tea.
-There’s a potent compound found in green tea, ECGG, that’s been shown to block production of molecules than can damage cartilage and bone, so it can help alleviate arthritis pain.
+There’s a potent compound found in green tea, ECGG, that’s been shown to block the production of molecules that can damage cartilage and bone, so it can help alleviate arthritis pain.
 Try drinking one to three cups of green tea a day.
 However, a cup of green tea does have about 1/3 the caffeine content of a cup of coffee, so those who are caffeine-sensitive shouldn’t overdo it.

 Find a Baptist Health doctor or specialist near you.